-This guide looks at documentation as a process which seeks to describe and analyse an initiative, organise the available information, draw lessons and conclusions and share these results.
+This guide looks at documentation as a learning process which seeks to describe and analyse an initiative, organise the available information, draw lessons and conclusions and share these results.
 Read more

 As part of our efforts to promote the documentation of field-based experiences, this booklet describes 18 different methods, including approaches such as participatory video or story guides.
 Read more